-(Formerly Chem.
-144) This course discusses planning economic routes for the synthesis of complex organic molecules.
+(Conjoined with Chem.
+255; formerly Chem.
+144.)
+This course discusses planning economic routes for the synthesis of complex organic molecules.
 The uses of specific reagents and protecting groups will be outlined as well as the control of stereochemistry during a synthesis.
 Examples will be selected from the recent literature.
+Chem.
+255 students will be required to complete an additional paper/ exam.
 (May not be offered every year.)
 Prerequisite: Chem.
 152 or 252 or consent of instructor.